ironhack-labs/lab-react-ironnutrition/README.md

 Once you've created the `AddFoodForm` component, render it in `App.js`.
-When the user clicks the submit button, the new food item should be added to the list.
+When the submit button is clicked, the new food item should be added to the list.